texstudio-org/texstudio/utilities/manual/source/advanced.md

 ```

 Once an account is registered, an "API key" is provided which needs to be entered into TeXstudio configuration.
 There also the AI provider needs to be chosen as well as the desired ai model.
+The button "Retrieve list of models" downloads a current list of available models from the ai provider.
+An API key needs to be present for this to work.

 ![AI configuration](images/conf_ai.png)